sifunadonnex/flight-phase-detector/README.md

-Absolutely, Sifuna!
-Based on the content of your uploaded document, it's already structured quite well for a `README.md` file.
-But to make it even more polished and Markdown-optimized, here are a few enhancements:

----

 # ✈️ Flight Phase Detection System

 A comprehensive Python tool for automatically detecting and analyzing flight phases from aircraft Flight Data Recorder (FDR) data.